 Prep.
 Begin by prepping the spare ribs and veggies.
 For the spare ribs (as pictured above) – pat dry, remove the membrane on the back holding them together (be thorough) and cut into 4 sections of 3 to 4 ribs.
 Trim excess fat and flaps of meat.
 Season liberally.
 Rough chop the veggies and set aside.

 Sear & make braising liquid.
-Heat a large pan (if braising in roasting pan) or the actual braiser over medium high.
+Heat a large pan (if braising in roasting pan) or the actual braiser/large Dutch oven over medium high heat.
 Add the oil and working in batches sear the spare ribs on all sides (see #7 below). set aside, lower the heat and soften the veggies.
 Add the flour and tomato paste, stir and cook for another minute.
-Deglaze the bottom of the pot with the beer, add the beef stock, brown sugar, bay leaves and thyme.
-Stir.
+Deglaze the bottom of the pot with the beer, pour in the beef stock, add brown sugar, bay leaves and thyme.
+Stir and bring to boil.

 - Once the ribs are fall-off-the-bone tender remove them from the braising liquid, allow to rest a bit and while gently holding with kitchen tongs slice each section into individual ribs.